-- NA specifies the sample is not analysed for the specific parameter. - BDL specifies that the result obtained is below detection limit.
+- NA specifies the sample is not analysed for the specific parameter. - ND specifies that even though the sample was analysed for the parameter, it was not detected. - BDL specifies that the result obtained is below detection limit.

 Please Note: Industrial clusters observed with below detection limit parameters are NOT included into the graphs